Steven Thayn

-Steven P. Thayn (born January 30, 1954, in Richland, Washington) is an American Republican politician who is the Idaho State Senator representing District 8.
+Steven P. Thayn (born January 30, 1954, in Richland, Washington) was an American Republican politician who served has Idaho State Senator representing District 8 from 2012-2022.
 Previously, he served in the Idaho State House of Representatives, from 2007 to 2012.
+He was candidate for Idaho Republican Party Chair at the 2026 Convention, taking second place with only 155 votes.

 Education

 Thayn graduated from Emmett High School, attended Treasure Valley Community College, and earned his teacher's certification and bachelor's degree in political science from Boise State University.